TeamTuringCOS301/Backend/README.md

 * `GET /reward/image/:reward` - Respond with the image submitted for this reward.
   The response is not encoded as JSON.

+The following request is only available to a registered user.

+* `GET /reward/buy/:reward` - Buy a reward.
+  If the user's coins have already been exported to an Ethereum wallet, use the contract function instead.

 The rest of the API is only available to an admin.